MetaMask/metamask-docs/snaps/how-to/use-keyring-api/create-account-snap.md

 ### 6. Expose the Keyring API

-Create a handler function using the `onKeyringRequest` export to expose the Keyring API methods to MetaMask and your dapp:
+Create an `onKeyringRequest` entry point handler method to expose the Keyring API methods to MetaMask and your dapp:

 ```typescript
 export const onKeyringRequest: OnKeyringRequestHandler = async ({